MINIMUM REQUIREMENTS TO PLAY IN DIVISIONS TWO & BELOW

 Suitable measures should be taken to ensure that lost balls do not delay play.

-Clubs must have a dedicated area for match teas.
+Clubs should have a dedicated area for match teas.
 This can be part of the bar, as long as it is exclusive at the time of tea for players, scorers, and match officials..

 Where applicable the bar and surrounding area should have adequate facilities for players, supporters and families, including proper heating and seating arrangements.